lvshuiyiqing/instcov-1/doc/InstCovImpl.md

 We have provided a easy set up script.
 Use `set_up_cmake.sh` in Linux/OS X and `set_up_cmake.bat` in Windows.
 The usage is:

+    <path-to-set-up-cmake> <x86|x64> [<static|dynamic> <llvm-root-dir>] (for Windows)
-    <path-to-set-up-cmake> <x86|x64> <static|dynamic> <llvm-root-dir>
+	<path-to-set-up-cmake> <static|dynamic> <llvm-root-dir> (for Linux/OS X)

 Argument `<x86|x64>` specifies compiling 32-bit or 64-bit executables.
+Argument
-Argument `<static|dynamic>` specifies linking with static or dynamic runtime library (must be `dynamic` for OS X).
+`<static|dynamic>` specifies linking with static or dynamic runtime library (must be `dynamic` for OS X).
 Argument `<llvm-root-dir>` specifies the root directory of llvm.

 For Windows, you can call the script with only the 1st argument.
 The environmental variables will be set, and the makefiles won't be generated.
 This is quite convenient since you have to set up the variables each time you open a new command line window before building.

+For Linux and OS X, it is usually hard to get the cross-compilation done.
+Thus we do not allow compile x86 executables on a x64 machine, or vice versa.

 ### Setting up your build environment